jilljenn/tryalgo.org/en/_posts/2020-12-04-maintain-median.md

    "spoj:RMID": https://www.spoj.com/problems/RMID/
 ---

 Propose a data structure which permits to maintain a set of integers S, allowing to add elements and to remove the median.
-Both operations should work in logarithmic time
+Both operations should work in logarithmic time.

 # Two priority queues